siddu1998/colorizer-lidar-integration/README.md

 ## Tool Description

-The tool loads the data the corresponding user selected sign id from the lidar inventory and populates histogram and the corresponding 3D heights based on the retro values
+The tool loads the data (user selected sign id) from the lidar inventory and populates histogram and the corresponding 3D heights based on the retro values

 ![Image of Yaktocat](https://github.com/siddu1998/colorizer-lidar-integration/blob/master/images/first_page.PNG)